georgekj98/Python-mini-projects/File organiser/README.md

+## File Organiser
-Program that sorts all files in the working directory by file type into corresponding folders
+#### Program that sorts all files in the working directory by file type into corresponding folders